franckLdx/ts-retry/README.md

 * When duration is not provided, the default one is applyed.
 The default default is 60000ms.
 * `setDefaultDuration(duration: number)`: change the default duration.
 * `getDefaultDuration()`: returns the current default duration.
+* `waitUntilAsyncDecorator(fn: T, duration?: number, error?: Error)` and `waitUntilDecorator(fn: T, duration?: number, error?: Error)`: decorators that return a function with same signature than the given function.
+On decorated call, fn is called bounded to the duration.

 ---